Connecting Repositories to Software Components (prev. Services)

 Monorepos

-To specify which path of a repository is connected to your microservice, refer to the Service Page subsection of Connecting Services.
+To specify which path of a repository is connected to your microservice, refer to the Component Page subsection of Connecting Components.

-You can see which repository path is connected to your service from the Repositories Card on a service page.
+You can see which repository path is connected to your component from the Repositories Card on a component page.